metal-crow/Sentry-Gun-Computer-Vision/README.md

 ToDo
 ==========================
+* Calibrate the hardware.
+Ensure fov is correct and that it actually points at the correct location.
 * Rewrite docs for new algoritms and methods.
 * MOVEMENT SMOOTHING.
 Use memory to smoothly transiton between target points, no jittering.
 * Improve outline generation.